kasir-barati/you-say/.github/docs/microservices/README.md

            </td>
            <td>
              Limited built-in fault-tolerance.<br />
-             Since RPC involves direct communication between services, failures in each one the following can lead to errors or timeouts[^3]:
+             Since RPC involves direct communication between services, failures in each one the following can lead to errors or timeouts:
              <ul>
                <li>The network.</li>
                <li>The service being called.</li>
                <li>The caller.</li>
              </ul>
+             It's crucial to handle timeouts and errors gracefully to prevent the entire system from becoming unresponsive.
 Fault-tolerance can be enhanced by implementing:
              <ul>
                <li>Retry mechanisms.</li>
                <li>Circuit breakers.</li>